GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Operational Context'>Operational Context</A><BR><BR><BR>Operational Context An Operational Context is representing a separate Usage Scenario with a specific configuration of Operational Performers, these are interacting in the Scenario exhibiting a specific identified Operational Capability.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Context'>Operational Context</A><BR><BR><BR>Operational Context: An Operational Context is representing a separate Usage Scenario with a specific configuration of Operational Performers, these are interacting in the Scenario exhibiting a specific identified Operational Capability.
 One or more Operational Contexts meaningful for the Operational Domain are to be identified. <BR><BR>Aliases:<BR>UAF::HighLevelOperationalConcept<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Operational Context](developing-saf/concept/concepts.md#Operational-Context)<BR><BR>An Operational Context is representing a separate Usage Scenario with a specific configuration of Operational Performers, these are interacting in the Scenario exhibiting a specific identified Operational Capability.
 One or more Operational Contexts meaningful for the Operational Domain are to be identified. <BR><BR>Aliases:<BR>UAF::HighLevelOperationalConcept<BR>